Apesosmarc/Netflix-Clone/README.md

 ## Overview

 The best way for me to learn is by doing.
 I wanted to make a reasonable clone of the Netflix landing page using NextJS and CSS.
-The main goal of this app was to use Next-Auth as I've heard many great things about it.
-Instead of just following the docs and getting a 'hello world' type NextJS/NextAuth app, I thought it would be better to go one step further and recreate Netflix.com.
-After implementing the library, I found that it would be hard to go back to plain ReactJS.
+The main goal of this app was to explore Next Auth by cloning Netflix.com.

+Needless to say I believe it will be hard to go back to plain React after using Next-Auth.

 As seen in this application, with just a simple import, the next-auth SessionProvider uses React-Context under the hood to share current sessions throughout all components.
 Built in custom hooks such as signIn and signOut handle the obvious as well as redirects back to the appropriate pages.
 In the Next-Auth docs there are a bunch of providers for services such as google, github, instagram that you can plug in and connect with straight away.